kszcode/FuzzySearchFilesInCurrentFolder/README.md

 ```
 - Recursive mode loads D1, D11, D111, D12, D2 (basically if first loads the .git folder with all it's cryptic files, you can think of this as a deep first approach which exhaust the file limit very fast)
 - Flat mode loads D1, D2, D11, D12, D111 (this mode is prefered when we explore a file system)
-    - This can be achieved by putting all non traversed folders into a list and then cycling through all of them with a while until empty or limit reached loop.
+    - This can be achieved by putting all non traversed folders at the end of a FIFO list and then cycling through all of them with a while loop until the list is either empty or the file count limit is reached.

 Pull requests are welcome :)